thisarray/zipdecoy/README.md

 ### ZCTA

-The ZIP codes in ZIP Decoy are based on the ZIP Code Tabulation Areas (ZCTA) from the [United States Census Bureau](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html).
+The ZIP codes are based on the ZIP Code Tabulation Areas (ZCTA) from the [United States Census Bureau](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html).

 Technically, ZCTA are not the same as ZIP codes because they are based on the most frequent ZIP code in a census block which is combined with other blocks to create larger areas.